roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

 ### Writing to Cloud SQL from Our Application
 The beauty of Cloud SQL, aside from being an easy to use managed service, is that it runs standard versions of SQL (Postgres, MySQL, and SQL Server) and offers the SQL Proxy for easy connection.
 That means that all we have to do now is install a standard Postgres client library and connect on localhost (127.0.0.1)!
 This name and IP are both ways for a computer to simply refer to itself in networking.
 The Cloud SQL Proxy pretends that it is a local database, but instead proxies the connections over to the remote instance.

-First let's set up another route and controller method to test writing to Cloud SQL.
+First, let's set up another route and controller method to test writing to Cloud SQL.
 Call this route '/write-sql' and have it expect a query parameter called message:
 ``` javascript
 app.get('/add-message', function (req, res) {
   const message = req.query.message